Home / Tours / Private Tours /

 Overnight in Budapest: 4-star hotel

-BUDAPEST – EGER – SAPANTA (ROMANIA) – MARAMURES (7h drive)
+BUDAPEST – TOKAJ - SAPANTA (Romania) (7h drive)

 In the afternoon, cross the border and enter Romania.
 After the plain scenery from Hungary, now we are changing the register completely as the Carpathian Mountains are welcoming you to the first historical region of Romania, Maramures.
-Located in the Northside of the country, Maramures is a land of old traditions and inspiration for the saying, “Romania starts where the asphalt ends.”
-You will be driven along with picturesque mountain villages and stop at Sapanta to visit an out-of-the-ordinary cemetery, the Merry Cemetery.
-Stan Ioan Patras, a local carver, had the idea of carving wooden crosses, which were painted in bright colors.
+Located in the North side of the country, Maramures is a land of old traditions and the reason for the saying “Romania starts where the asphalt ends.”
+You will be driven along picturesque mountain villages and stop at Sapanta to visit an out-of-the-ordinary cemetery, the Merry Cemetery.
+Stan Ioan Patras, a local carver, had the idea of carving wooden crosses that were painted in bright colors.
 Each cross depicts an image of the buried one and more or less funny epitaphs.

-Overnight in the village – homestay, room with private bathroom
+Overnight in the Maramures – guesthouse, room with private bathroom

 MARAMURES – SURDESTI – CLUJ NAPOCA (3h30min drive)

-In the morning, enjoy a traditional breakfast, then prepare to visit the household and learn how the people live in this region.
+In the morning, enjoy a traditional breakfast, then prepare to visit the household and learn how the people here live.

 Leave the village and head to Surdesti to visit the wooden church, a UNESCO Heritage Monument.
 The construction boasts the purity of the locals’ faith, the outstanding talent of the locals in building wooden constructions, and a great level of modesty through its traditional simplicity.